 – Have you ever filed for bankruptcy?

 – Have you ever been convicted for selling, possessing, distributing or manufacturing illegal drugs or convicted of any other crime?
 If yes, explain.

 – Have you ever been evicted for nonpayment of rent or any other reason?

 If they smoke or vape, that disqualifies them.
 I ask about animals, not pets because some people have animals they don’t consider pets.
 Bankruptcy is not an automatic disqualification but if they answer yes to other things it gives a better picture.
 If they have been evicted, that disqualifies them.

-3. I look over the pres-screeing answers and invite qualified candidates to a group appointment.
+I look over the pres-screeing answers and invite qualified candidates to a group appointment.
 Kind of an open house but not open to the public.
 These are scheduled on the weekend with a 2-3 hour window.
-I use group appointment so as to not waste my time with people who don’t show up.
+I prefer a group appointment so as to not waste my time with people who don’t show up.